RagnarGrootKoerkamp/BAPCtools/doc/generators.md

 * `generators`: The root directory may contain a dictionary listing generators and their dependencies.
 This may be used when using non-directory programs as generators which depend on other files in the `generators/` directory.
 Each key of the dictionary is the name of a generator, and values must be lists of file paths relative to `generators/`.

 **Generator objects** have one of the following forms:
-- `null`: An empty generator means that the testcase is a manual case and should be kept.
+- `null`: An empty generator means that the testcase is a manual case and must not be modified or deleted by generator tooling.
 - `command`: A command can take two forms:
     - A path to a `.in` file which must be relative to `generators/`.
 The `.in` file and corresponding files with known extensions will be copied to the specified location.
     - An invocation of a generator: `<generator_name> <arguments>`. `<generator_name>` must either be a program (file/directory) in `generators/` or else a name in the top level `generators` dictionary (see below).
 Arguments may contain `{name}` to refer to the name of the testcase and `{seed}` or `{seed:(0-9)+}` to add a random seed.